Affine algebraic super-groups with integral: Integrals for affine super-groups

 denote the Hopf super-algebra which represents $G$, as before.
 Following \cite{SZ}, a \emph{left integral} for $G$ is defined to be an element $\phi$ in the dual algebra $A^*$ of the coalgebra $A$, such that

 Such an element is identified with a left (not necessarily $\mathbb{Z}_2$-graded) $A$-comodule map $\phi : A \to k$, where $k$ is regarded as a trivial $A$-comodule.
 A \emph{right integral} for $G$ is defined analogously.
 The left integrals and the right integrals are in one-to-one correspondence, through the dual $s^*$ of the antipode $s$ of $A$.
+Let $\hat{A}=A \lboson \mathbb{Z}_2$ denote the Hopf algebra of bosonization constructed in Section \ref{subsec:boson_tech}.

 In general, given a coalgebra $C$, we let

 denote the vector space of right $C$-comodule maps $C\to k$.
 We now use this notation when $C=A$\ or $\hat{A}$.

 \begin{prop}[\text{\cite[Theorem 1]{SZ0}}] There is a natural $k$-linear isomorphism